kcleal/superintervals/README.md

 }
 ```
 There is also `SuperIntervalsEytz` implementation. `SuperIntervalsEytz`
-uses an Eytzinger memory layout that can sometimes offer faster query times at the cost of higher memory
+uses an Eytzinger memory layout that can sometimes offer faster [plot_results.py](../../Documents/data/superintervals_dev/plot_results.py)query times at the cost of higher memory
 usage and slower indexing time.

 ## Acknowledgements